 Runtime layers can be used as operational or basemap layers; you have the flexibility to use layers in the way that makes sense for your app and cartography.

 Layers define how information is displayed.
 They can consume data from tables, local files, or remote services.
-If you just need to put points on a map, or work with temporary data without an underlying model, consider using graphics instead.
+If you only need to put points on a map, or work with temporary data without an underlying model, consider using graphics instead.
 See Features and graphics.

 Many layers can be shown in a map or scene.
-You can control the draw order of layers as well as their visibility and opacity.
-Operational layers may be added to a group layer to control their visibility together as a group.
+You can control the draw-order of layers as well as their visibility and opacity.
+Operational layers may be added to a group layer to control their visibility as a group.
+See Group layer.

 Common layer properties